Certified Tour Guide Test

 - The second section of the test covers things encountered on a comprehensive Chicago highlights tour-outdoor sculpture, key city buildings, public squares, parks, museums, and/or enlarged architectural details of important buildings.

 - Without viewing the contents, each applicant chooses an envelope with ten (10) slides.
-There is a slide for each of the following areas/topics: Sculpture (easy-could be anywhere), Sculpture (more difficult-could be anywhere), Loop (easy), Loop (more difficult), River North or North, Prairie Avenue or South, Near West, Museum, Park or Garden, Anything (hotel, nightclub, theater, sports arena, restaurant, lake, river, etc.).
+There is a slide for each of the following areas/topics: Sculpture Easy (easy-could be anywhere), Sculpture Harder (more difficult-could be anywhere), Loop (easy), Loop (more difficult), River North or North, South (South Loop, Prairie Avenue or Hyde Park), Near West, Museum, Park or Garden, Anything (hotel, nightclub, theater, sports arena, restaurant, lake, river, etc.).

 - The applicant then must tell about each slide-basically providing interesting, accurate, detailed commentary about each thing-speaking for two to three minutes about each slide.
 Architect or artist, architectural significance, history or anecdotes about the structure, films made at the locale, etc. may all be presented.